 The EIB and Green and Sustainable Bonds

 The Bank plays a leading role in the Green Bond market.
 The EIB issued the world’s first Green Bond in 2007, called Climate Awareness Bonds (CABs).
+In 2018 the EIB issued Sustainability Awareness Bonds (SABs), focussing on EU environmental and social objectives beyond climate.
 Since then, the Bank has expanded CAB issuance across a number of currencies, providing benchmark size transactions in the core currencies EUR, USD and GBP.

 Aside from bond issuances, the Bank contributes actively to the market’s development by:

-- publishing comprehensive best-in-market reporting on its CAB issues
+- publishing comprehensive best-in-market reporting on its CAB and SAB issues

 - spurring coordination and dialogue within the Green Bond Principles to promote transparency and accountability.

 Environmental, social and governance (ESG) ratings can be a powerful tool for linking financial with non-financial indicators, thus helping investors to better inform their investment decisions.
-The EIB regularly engages with a number of ESG rating agencies on its sustainability performance, initiatives and objectives.
+The EIB regularly engages with ESG rating agencies on its sustainability performance, initiatives and objectives.